Sorting a table in the TrueSight console

 - Click the action menu

-- In the Show/Hide Columns window, select, or clear, the check box corresponding to the name of the column that you want to display, or hide.
+- In the Show/Hide Columns window, select the check box corresponding to the name of the column that you want to display.
+The column moves under the Selected metrics section.
+To hide the column, click x.

 The table is refreshed and displays the columns as per your selection.